-According to the most recent numbers from the National Center for Education Statistics, the average program tuition for a graduate degree is $18,416.
+According to the most recent numbers from the National Center for Education Statistics, the average program tuition for a graduate degree is $18,947.
 Some professional programs may exceed $100,000, so it's important to verify estimated costs with an admissions counselor.
-Also of note, some colleges charge the same tuition to online students regardless of whether or not they hold in-state residency.
-Please verify with an admissions counselor before applying.

 The Bureau of Labor Statistics (BLS) reports that master's degree recipients earn a median weekly salary of $1,497.
 Comparatively, those with a bachelor's degree earn a median weekly salary of $1,248.
 This means that master's degree recipients earn an average of $12,948 more per year than bachelor's degree holders.

 If you wish to pursue a career as a licensed professional, a master's degree from an accredited institution may be mandatory.
 For example, licensed clinical social workers must hold a master of social work from a program accredited by the Council on Social Work Education.
 State licensure requirements can be verified through your state government website.

 Types of Online Master's Degree Programs

 As interest in distance education grows, so does the number of graduate programs offered online.
-BestColleges features over 130 unique pages dedicated to online master's degree programs.
+BestColleges features hundreds of unique pages dedicated to online master's degree programs.
 Use the following list to begin your search for a program that meets your goals.

 - Art & Design